 Why concatenation is problematic:

-- Word order varies across languages: Not all languages follow the same word order as English.
-Simply combining words can result in grammatically incorrect or awkward sentences in other languages.
+Word order varies across languages: Not all languages follow the same word order as English.
+Simply combining words often produces grammatically incorrect or unnatural sentences.

 The better approach:

-- Create unique keys: In most cases, it’s better to create a new translation key for any unique text combination, even if it seems repetitive.
+Create unique keys: Add a new translation key for each unique text combination, even if it seems repetitive.
 This ensures that translations remain contextually accurate and sound natural in all languages.

 Tools for reusing translations:

-- Tip: Some localization platforms, like Lokalise, allow you to link translation keys.
+Tip: Some localization platforms, like Lokalise, allow you to link translation keys.
 This way, you can reuse translations from other keys without concatenation.
-If the linked translations don’t fit the context, you can easily remove the link and create a separate key when necessary.
+If the reused translation doesn’t fit the context, remove the link and create a separate key.

 To summarize:

-- Do: Use translation tools that support key linking when appropriate for your workflow.
+Do: Use translation tools that support key linking when appropriate for your workflow.
+Many CAT tools offer this functionality, making it easier to manage related content and maintain consistency across your translations.

 7. Remove unused translation keys